MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/understanding-file-encoding.md

 }
 ```

-You may also want to consider installing the [Gremlins tracker][] for Visual Studio Code.
-This
+You may also want to consider installing the [Gremlins tracker][gremlins] for Visual Studio Code.
-extension reveals certain Unicode characters that easily corrupted because they are invisible or
+This extension reveals certain Unicode characters that easily corrupted because they are invisible
-look like other normal characters.
+or look like other normal characters.

 ## Configuring PowerShell

 PowerShell's default encoding varies depending on version:

 - In PowerShell 6+, the default encoding is UTF-8 without BOM on all platforms.
-- In Windows PowerShell, the default encoding is usually Windows-1252, an extension of [latin-1][],
+- In Windows PowerShell, the default encoding is usually Windows-1252, an extension of
-  also known as ISO 8859-1.
+  [latin-1][latin1], also known as ISO 8859-1.

 In PowerShell 5+ you can find your default encoding with this: